vchennapalli/Quora-question-pairs/README.md

 ### Project Directory
 * Quora-question-pairs
    - computed_data - *To save the computed embeddings, dictionary and inverse dictionary*
-   - models - *To save thetrained models*
+   - models - *To save the trained models*
    - processed_data - *To save the initial processed data - spell corrections, digit translations, cleaning, expand negations, lower case etc*
    - src - *contains the python files to process, train and get predictions from the model*
    - data_paths.txt - *holds the paths for the required files*